Lightning-AI/pytorch-lightning/docs/source-pytorch/cli/lightning_cli_expert.rst

 **************************

-The init parameters of the :class:`~pytorch_lightning.cli.LightningCLI` class can be used to customize some things, e.g.: the description of the tool, enabling parsing of environment variables, additional arguments to instantiate the trainer and configuration parser.
+The init parameters of the :class:`~pytorch_lightning.cli.LightningCLI` class can be used to customize some things, e.g., the description of the tool, enabling parsing of environment variables, and additional arguments to instantiate the trainer and configuration parser.

 Nevertheless, the init arguments are not enough for many use cases.
-For this reason the class is designed so that it can be extended to customize different parts of the command line tool.
-The argument parser class used by :class:`~pytorch_lightning.cli.LightningCLI` is :class:`~pytorch_lightning.cli.LightningArgumentParser` which is an extension of python's argparse, thus adding arguments can be done using the :func:`add_argument` method.
+For this reason, the class is designed so that it can be extended to customize different parts of the command line tool.
+The argument parser class used by :class:`~pytorch_lightning.cli.LightningCLI` is :class:`~pytorch_lightning.cli.LightningArgumentParser`, which is an extension of python's argparse, thus adding arguments can be done using the :func:`add_argument` method.
 In contrast to argparse, it has additional methods to add arguments.
-For example :func:`add_class_arguments` adds all arguments from the init of a class.
-For more details see the `respective documentation
+For example :func:`add_class_arguments` add all arguments from the init of a class.
+For more details, see the `respective documentation
 <https://jsonargparse.readthedocs.io/en/stable/#classes-methods-and-functions>`_.

-The :class:`~pytorch_lightning.cli.LightningCLI` class has the :meth:`~pytorch_lightning.cli.LightningCLI.add_arguments_to_parser` method which can be implemented to include more arguments.
+The :class:`~pytorch_lightning.cli.LightningCLI` class has the :meth:`~pytorch_lightning.cli.LightningCLI.add_arguments_to_parser` method can be implemented to include more arguments.
 After parsing, the configuration is stored in the ``config`` attribute of the class instance.
 The :class:`~pytorch_lightning.cli.LightningCLI` class also has two methods that can be used to run code before and after the trainer runs: ``before_<subcommand>`` and ``after_<subcommand>``.
-A realistic example for these would be to send an email before and after the execution.
-The code for the ``fit`` subcommand would be something like:
+A realistic example of this would be to send an email before and after the execution.
+The code for the ``fit`` subcommand would be something like this:

 .. testcode::